-The following changes in actuarial assumptions occurred in 2019:
+The following are changes that occurred in actuarial assumptions:

-- The health care trend rates were changed to better anticipate short-term and long-term medical increases. - The mortality tables were updated from the RP-2014 White Collar Mortality Tables with MP-2016 Generational Improvement Scale (with blue collar adjustment for police and fire personnel) to the RP-2014 White Collar Mortality Tables with MP-2018 Generational Improvement Scale (with blue collar adjustment for police and fire personnel). - The retirement and withdrawal tables for law enforcement employees were updated. - The discount rate was changed from 3.30% to 3.80%.
+- The health care trend rates were changed to better anticipate short-term and long-term medical increases. - The mortality tables were updated from the RP-2014 White Collar Mortality tables with MP-2016 Generational Improvement Scale (with blue collar adjustment for police and fire personnel) to the RP-2014 White Collar Mortality tables with MP-2018 Generational Improvement Scale (with blue collar adjustment for police and fire personnel). - The retirement and withdrawal tables for law enforcement employees were updated. - The discount rate was changed from 3.30 percent to 3.80 percent.